Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson10.md

 A Functor can also be thought of as:
 - a functional design pattern
-- an abstraction of a way to apply a function over or around some structure which we cannot (or do not want to) alter
+- an abstraction of a way to apply a function over some structure which we cannot (or do not want to) alter
 - a structure or container that applies *morphisms* or functions to the values it contains, instead of to itself

 In other words, a Functor is *any type that implements the `map` function.*